 Wayfinding & Navigation

-With an estimated two million fans coming to Qatar for the FIFA World Cup™, providing a seamless experience is a challenge.
+With an estimated two million fans coming to Qatar for the world's biggest football tournament, providing a seamless experience is a challenge.
 The tournament experience needs to be unique, memorable and easy to access – for disabled and able-bodied fans.

 This applies to stadiums and precincts, fan zones, tourist attractions and entertainment, events, modes of transport and malls.